iboing/CliqueNet/README.md

 ## Comparision with state of the arts

-The results listed below demonstrate the superiority of CliqueNet over DenseNet when there are no additional techniques(bottleneck, compression, etc.)
+The results listed below demonstrate the superiority of CliqueNet over DenseNet when there are no additional techniques (bottleneck, compression, etc.).

 |Model                               | FLOPs | Params | CIFAR-10 | CIFAR-100 | SVHN |
 |------------------------------------| ------|--------| -------- |-----------|------|